OUR AIM & WHAT WE DO

 Benzodizepine & z drug withdrawal information now on official medical site:

-The Eu Medicines Agency review for which we were one of 8 stakeholders who responded, have issued a statement:
+The Eu Medicines Agency review for which we were one of 8 stakeholders who responded, The EMA have issued a statement: Some countries were not so keen to re introduce Dianette and Holland are not recommending the drug for new patients.
+Search on EMA web site for Diane 35.

 We are still interested to receive reports of blood clots, hair loss, depression or any other adverse reaction to Dianette.
 In the Eu Dianette is called Diane 35 (cyproterone acetate & ethinylestradiol).